reVrost/counterspell/README.md

 GET /microscope/health
 ```

-Returns the health status of MicroScope (no authentication required).
+Returns the health status of Microscope (no authentication required).

 ### Query Logs